 - June 2013, Pennsylvania: $150,000 Settlement: An 87-year-old resident of River’s Edge Nursing and Rehabilitation, who had earlier been assessed as a significant fall risk, had a Posey alarm and floor mats installed in her room.
 Not even a day after her arrival she was found on her bedroom floor.
 Despite the indication that their initial set up was ineffective, the facility chose against making any alterations to her care plan.
 One month later, an attending nurse contacted the woman’s primary care doctor and requested to have the alarm and mats removed from the woman’s room.
 The request was granted.
 The following week the woman was once again found on her floor.
 This time, the fall was much greater, and she was diagnosed with a hip and wrist fracture.
 Unfortunately, because of her multiple disorders, she was not considered a viable candidate for surgery.
 She remained bedridden for four months until her death.
 Her estate sued the nursing home and primary care physician for negligence.
 Plaintiff alleged the nursing home was negligent in failing to provide adequate fall prevention.
 Plaintiff further alleged that the doctor was negligent for permitting the facility to remove the fall prevention measures.
 Both defendants denied liability.
 Defendant physician maintained that he made all decisions based on medical records provided by the staff.
 Defendant nursing home settled with the estate for $150,000 but remained as a defendant during the trial.
 A Philadelphia jury did not find the primary care physician negligent, attributing 100% negligence to the nursing home.

 - May 2013, Arkansas: $5,200,000 Verdict: A 76-year-old resident was being treated for a stroke.
 She had severe abdominal pain.
 The staff chose to wait approximately 12 hours before notifying her physician.
-The physician responded by fax - by fax! - that woman should be taken to a local ER for a CT scan.
+The physician responded by fax - by fax! - that the woman should be taken to a local ER for a CT scan.
 The fax never reached the staff, and the woman was not taken to the emergency room.
 She died the next day from sepsis relating to a pelvic abscess.
 Her children sued the nursing facility, claiming the facility left the woman to lie in her bed making loud complaints of pain for over 12 hours before doing anything.
 Just awful.
 The defense?
 She complained a lot.
 The jury gave that defense what it deserved: a $5.2 million verdict.

 - March 2013, Massachusetts: $250,000 Settlement: An elderly man with schizophrenia began his stay at a local nursing home.
 The staff was directed that he could not receive anything by his mouth and that he needed to be checked on every 15 minutes to make sure he did not place any foreign objects into his mouth.
 So, sure enough, he is taken to the ER after swallowing a coffee cup lid.
-Turns out, an abdominal examination showed that the man had swallowed some foreign objects including a crucifix, rosary beads, a rubber glove and a wooden tongue depressor.
+It turns out, an abdominal examination showed that the man had swallowed some foreign objects including a crucifix, rosary beads, a rubber glove, and a wooden tongue depressor.
 He filed a negligent supervision case.
 Let's be honest.
 These are tough cases.
 Why?
 Two reasons.
 First, the injuries were not significant.
 Second, juries are going to think that, over the long haul, it is tough to keep someone from swallowing something if they are bent and determined to do so.
 Would our firm take this case?
 No.

 - July 2012, California: $1,840,000 Verdict: An 85-year-old woman had been admitted for a short term stay at Mills-Peninsula Skilled Nursing after receiving a hip replacement surgery.
 Two weeks into her stay, her sister visited and noticed the woman was in a lot of pain and unable to put any weight on her right leg.
 An X-ray performed the following day revealed a dislocated right hip.
-After painful surgery to remove her hip prosthesis, the woman was confined to a wheelchair until she was able to undergo a revision surgery.
+After painful surgery to remove her hip prosthesis, the woman was confined to a wheelchair until she was able to undergo revision surgery.
 Due to a slow recovery, she was unable to return home.
 The woman sued the nursing facility for negligence.
 She alleged the defendant neglected to adequately provide medical care and document a fall that she claimed caused the dislocation.
 She was ultimately awarded $1,840,000 for punitive damages by a Superior Court jury.

 - June 2010, Kentucky: $7,120,000 Verdict: A 67-year-old woman who suffered from rheumatoid arthritis had been admitted to Hillcrest Nursing Home of Corbin, Inc. for rehabilitation following a knee surgery.
 During her stay, she called an aide to assist her to her bedside restroom.
 The aid entered the room, put the woman’s legs over the bed, and left.
 She claimed that she was “too busy” to assist the elderly woman and that she could take herself to the bathroom.
 After attempting to stand, the woman was unable to get to the restroom in time and urinated on herself.
 As if the situation were not difficult enough, she then slipped on the urine, and the impact of the fall was so great that her knee incision reopened.
 She was rushed to a hospital.
 At that point, her blood loss was so great from the opened incision that she required resuscitation.
 She remained hospitalized for two months and required multiple surgeries.
 As a result of the fall, she was not able to return to independent living and continuously suffered from recurrent infections.
 She sued the nursing home for negligence, alleging they had staffed their facility with an uncertified aid and covered up documents relating to the fall.
 The matter continued to trial where a Kentucky Circuit Court jury found for the Plaintiff.
 She was awarded $7,120,000 for damages.